dset/Cloud-Market/README.md

 I built this to try out some technologies.

 ## Backend
-Node + Express + Firestore, hosted on Google App Engine.
+Node + Hapi + Firestore, hosted on Google App Engine.

 ## Frontend
 Angular + Bootstrap.